jayljohnson/nordhus.site/blog/2023-08-03-career-development.md

 # Career Development

-***"Dont run away from something, run to something"*** - career advice from a mentor, who got the advice from his dad
+> Dont run away from something, run to something
+* career and life advice from a mentor *

 I've noticed a pattern with how I handle career development.